JoshSLawrence/bloodhound/README.md

 2. List the volumes via `docker volume ls`
 3. Identity the neo4j volume, it should be named `bh-docker-win_neo4j-data`
 4. Remove the volume by executing `docker volume rm bh-docker-win_neo4j-data`
-  - Swap out "bh-docker-win_neo4j-data" in the command for your name as needed
 5. Execute `docker compose up -d` to spin up the containers

 Docker will recreate the neo4j volume, and shortly after the `azurehound` container